Henry Tanworth Wells

-Henry Tanworth Wells (14 December 1828 - 16 January 1903) was an English miniature and portrait painter.
+Henry Tanworth Wells (14 December 1828 - 16 January 1903) was an English portrait painter.
 He was a member of the Pre-Raphaelite circle, though he painted in the academic style.

-His most popular painting was Victoria Regina, showing the young Queen Victoria receiving the news of her accession to the throne.
+His most popular painting was Victoria Regina, of which he made two versions: 1877 Tate, and 1887, Royal Collection, showing the young Queen Victoria receiving the news of her accession to the throne.